Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Inflatable kayaks combine portability and convenience.
 Just deflate and fold up the kayak into a carry bag when on the go.
 They easily fit in the trunk of a car and can be stored in a closet or on a shelf in the garage when you get home.
 They can be taken anywhere you go, even as check-in baggage on a plane!

 These kayaks often have higher weight capacities and come in models for solo, tandem, and 3-person paddling.
-Four-person inflatable kayaks are a bit rare but are available from Itiwit and Hobie.
+Four-person inflatable kayaks are a bit rare but are available from Decathlon and Hobie.

 Advantages and Disadvantages of Canoes